isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/schematron/vailidating-with-schematron.md

-# Controlling quality of content in AEM Guides Web-ditor
+# Controlling quality of content within web-editor
 This article gives an overview of validation possibilities within AEM Guides web-editor.
 By design web-editor leverages the DITA schema setup in the system to enforce users to create DITA compliant content.
 With this, all the content stored in the sytem is structured, reusable and valid DITA content.